henkjannl/TravelWallet/README.md

 1. Place the part in the middle by the `Arrange`-button or the shortcut key `A`
 1. Choose a layer height of 0.2 mm
 1. Choose 6 perimeter lines in the print settings tab

+Printing takes around 45 minutes on a Prusa Mk3s

 ## Assembly